 Repair: After you verified your spark plug is in good condition, check the continuity of your ignition coil using a multimeter.
 Replace the ignition coil if you find a break in the continuity.

-Repair: When you find your Murray starting problem is due to the charging system, take your lawn mower to your local Murray dealer for further troubleshooting and repair.
+Repair: When you find your Murray starting problem is due to the charging system, take your lawn mower to your local lawn mower repair shop for further troubleshooting and repair.

 If you don’t have experience with charging systems, you will most likely just throwing different parts at your mower hoping to fix it.